 We all know that little babies can be unpredictable at times, and that is totally expected.
 Let the newborn be in charge!
 If the baby is crying, don’t stress.
 Your photographer knows that this is expected.
 Don’t hesitate to give your child what it needs to calm down and finish the session.
 It is also great to incorporate something that you know your baby likes to do or play with.
 After all, your photographer’s goal is to capture memories of your little one.
 There is no better way of doing that than letting your child be natural and in their element!

-As an Austin Newborn Professional Photographer I know how vitally important safety is when it comes to newborn photography.
+As a Professional Photographer, I know how vitally important safety is when it comes to newborn photography.
 Read on to learn more!